ColeanLogic/COVID_Database_Project/README.md

 ## Objective and Motivation

-The objective of this project is to design both a relational database and a non-relational database to store public health data relating to COVID 19, which may include the number of active infections, the location of those cases, and the status and demographics of patients.
+The objective of this project is to design both a relational database and a non-relational database to store public health data relating to COVID-19, which may include the number of active infections, the location of those cases, and the status and demographics of patients.
 This data should be accessible to viewers at the hospital, city, county, state, and federal level, but should restrict access to private medical information.
 Implementation of the databases will include a website that allows the appropriate users to create new